Saivenkat135/Saivenkat135/README.md

 - [**MediTrance-Hackathon-Project**](https://meditrance.vercel.app/): MediTrance is a user-friendly meditation platform designed to enhance mindfulness and well-being.
 It offers intuitive features to support users in their meditation practices and promote mental wellness.
   - 🎥 [Demo Video](https://drive.google.com/file/d/1-Rg7dhFBsMU3I2FNU5uN3q4V7RBVDxwv/view?usp=drivesdk)

 - [**Hash Code Converter**](https://hashify-indol.vercel.app/): A React-based application that converts input values into hash codes using specified salt rounds.
-It provides a simple and user-friendly interface for generating secure hashes.
+It provides a simple and user-friendly interface for generating secure hashes.And also user can easily signup and make login and have a save button to saved your important hashes.

 ## 📫 Let's Connect
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=flat&logo=gmail&logoColor=white)](mailto:saivenkatkallepalli@gmail.com)